IacopomC/iacopomc.github.io/_projects/2020-07-25-traffic-sign-classifier-project.md

 ---
 ### Test a Model on New Images

-I choose five German traffic signs on the web to test my model on:
+I chose five German traffic signs on the web to test my model on:

 <br/>